Lean-burn: Heavy-duty gas engines

 Lean-burn concepts are often used for the design of heavy-duty natural gas, biogas, and liquefied petroleum gas (LPG) fuelled engines.
 These engines can either be full-time lean-burn, where the engine runs with a weak air–fuel mixture regardless of load and engine speed, or part-time lean-burn (also known as "lean mix" or "mixed lean"), where the engine runs lean only during low load and at high engine speeds, reverting to a stoichiometric air–fuel mixture in other cases.

 Heavy-duty lean-burn gas engines admit twice as much air as theoretically needed for complete combustion into the combustion chambers.
 The extremely weak air–fuel mixtures lead to lower combustion temperatures and therefore lower NOx formation.
-While lean-burn gas engines offer higher theoretical thermal efficiencies, transient response, and performance may be compromised in certain situations.
+While lean-burn gas engines offer higher theoretical thermal efficiencies, transient response and performance may be compromised in certain situations.
 However, advances in fuel control and closed-loop technology by companies like North American Repower have led to production of modern CARB certified lean-burn heavy duty engines for use in commercial vehicle fleets.
 Lean-burn gas engines are almost always turbocharged, resulting in high power and torque figures not achievable with stoichiometric engines due to high combustion temperatures.

 Heavy duty gas engines may employ precombustion chambers in the cylinder head.
 A lean gas and air mixture is first highly compressed in the main chamber by the piston.
 A much richer, though much lesser volume gas–air mixture is introduced to the precombustion chamber and ignited by spark plug.
 The flame front spreads to the lean gas air mixture in the cylinder.

 This two stage lean-burn combustion produces low NOx and no particulate emissions.
 Thermal efficiency is better as higher compression ratios are achieved.

-Manufacturers of heavy-duty lean-burn gas engines include MTU, Cummins, Caterpillar, MWM, GE Jenbacher, MAN Diesel & Turbo, Wärtsilä, Mitsubishi Heavy Industries, Dresser-Rand Guascor, Waukesha Engine, and Rolls-Royce Holdings.
+Manufacturers of heavy-duty lean-burn gas engines include MTU, Cummins, Caterpillar, MWM, Jenbacher, MAN Diesel & Turbo, Wärtsilä, Mitsubishi Heavy Industries, Dresser-Rand Guascor, Waukesha Engine, and Rolls-Royce Holdings.